 Learn by Doing

-To help you implement your class work, you will have an opportunity to participate in fieldwork experiences one day per week starting in your third year.
-You’ll complete two 3-month clinical internships, working with patients of all ages from infants to the elderly.
-DrOT students complete an additional 640 hour rotation, which will complement your specialty area, either community-based practice or leadership.
+To help you implement your class work, you will have an opportunity to participate in fieldwork experiences beginning the first semester.
+You are required to complete two 12-week level II fieldworks, working with patients of all ages from infants to the elderly.
+DrOT students complete an additional 14 week experiential.

 During your fieldwork, you may work with clients in a variety of settings, such as: